beaverbuilder/documentation/beaver-builder/getting-started/what-can-i-do-with-beaver-builder.md

 ![](/img/what-can-i-do-with-beaverbuilder-6.png)

 * Design your content from scratch by dragging individual modules into the content area.
 Click the **Modules** tab and drag a module into the layout.
-See [descriptions of each module](/beaver-builder/layouts/modules/index.md) and see the next section for more information about designing layout structrure.

 ![](/img/what-can-i-do-with-beaverbuilder-7.png)

-:::tip **Tip**
+:::tip
 After you or your clients open a page for editing, there's a great quick-start video that you can access by clicking the down arrow in the Beaver Builder admin bar and then in the **Tools** menu click **Help**.